OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 | [Workbook](/javascript/api/office-scripts/excelscript/excelscript.workbook) | `getActiveWorksheet` | Returns either the first worksheet in the workbook or the worksheet currently activated by the `Worksheet.activate` method. |
 | [Worksheet](/javascript/api/office-scripts/excelscript/excelscript.worksheet) | `activate` | Marks the worksheet as the active worksheet for purposes of `Workbook.getActiveWorksheet`. |

-## Data refresh not supported in Power Automate
+## PivotTable refresh not supported in Power Automate

 Office Scripts can't refresh data when run in Power Automate.
-Methods such as `PivotTable.refresh` do nothing when called in a flow.
+PivotTable methods such as `PivotTable.refresh` do nothing when called in a flow. `Workbook.refreshAllDataConnections` throws an error.
 Additionally, Power Automate doesn't trigger a data refresh for formulas that use workbook links.

 ### Script methods that do nothing when run in Power Automate flows